Suryakant-Bharti/Important-Java-Concepts/_moreReadMe/generics/README.md

 <li><p><b>list</b> − object of List interface.</p></li>
 <li><p><b>T</b> − The generic type parameter passed during List declaration.</p></li>
 </ul>
-The T is a type parameter passed to the generic interface List and its implemenation class ArrayList.
+The T is a type parameter passed to the generic interface List and its implementation class ArrayList.

 ### Set